olliescheers/Cookies/README.txt

 on other websites.
-Poor implementation or categorisation of cookies may result in a poor or misleading solution and anyone adopting this solution should seek their own legal advice before implementing it is a condition of using this solution that a website operator enters into a licence provided here [ This file is part of the BT cookie solution.
+Poor implementation or categorisation of cookies may result in a poor or misleading solution and anyone adopting this solution should seek their own legal advice before implementing it is a condition of using this solution that a website operator enters into a licence provided here:
+[   This file is part of the BT cookie solution.

     The BT cookie solution is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by